-- sure that the H-pipe is loosened from the headers to avoid stressing the headers. - It may be necessary to slightly grind the exhaust flanges to provide clearance for the TA Crossmember, especially with aftermarket exhaust systems. - The attachment bolts for the exhaust flanges may need to be shortened (simply cut off any excess threads). - Some aftermarket H-pipes position the cross-over tube closer to the rear of the car than the stock Hpipe.
+- It will be necessary to relocate the exhaust flanges rearwards.
+Obtain at least one foot of the appropriately sized exhaust tubing to allow repositioning of the exhaust flanges. - Some aftermarket H-pipes position the cross-over tube closer to the rear of the car than the stock Hpipe.
 If you are unfortunate enough to have one of these H-pipes, the cross-over tube will have to be cut out and moved forward to provide clearance for the TA Crossmember.
 It is best to have this modification performed by a competent muffler shop before attempting the installation.
-You will probably have interference problems if your cross-over tube is located closer than 2.25" to the front of the flange (see photo below). - If you have a Bassani Exhaust system, please see Page 12 for modification techniques.